pdelboca/django-dcat/README.rst

 If you wanna see an example of what can be done checkout `Catalogo Social <https://catalogosocial.fly.dev/>`_, a data catalog implemented with django-dcat.

+django-dcat `was presented at the CSV Conf 2024 <https://www.youtube.com/watch?v=8dUyi4OYAdM>`_ in talk about how to preserve and backup open data portals.

 Quick start
 ###########